Home

 LLCNot requiredOptional (protection)

-Shopify won’t shut you down.
-Your state will fine you.
+Shopify won’t shut you down for missing licenses.
+Your state will fine you for operating illegally.

-When You Actually Need a License (2025 Rules)
+When You Actually Need a Business License (2026 Rules)

 ScenarioLicense Needed?Why